 Don’t have a bank account?
 No problem.
-You still have several options to cash checks without spending a fortune.
-And depending on which place you choose, you may be able to cash your check for free.
+You still have several options to cash cashier’s checks without spending a fortune.
+And depending on which place you choose, you may be able to cash your cashier’s check for free.

 Bank of Origin

-You can visit the issuing bank or credit union listed on the check.
+You can visit the issuing bank or credit union listed on the cashier’s check.
 It usually appears on the left-hand sign below the line designated for the long-form amount of the check.

 Depending on the bank, a nominal check-cashing fee may apply.
 (Note: you should expect to pay a fee if you don’t have an account).
-Also, prepare to present a valid form of identification, like a driver’s license, passport, or state-issued ID card, so that the bank can confirm your identity.
+Furthermore, prepare to present a valid form of identification, like a driver’s license, passport, or state-issued ID card, so that the bank can confirm your identity.
 But you’ll have the funds right away if they’re available in the account.